raghubetina/puzzles-red/README.md

  1. [Create a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
  1. [Merge the PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).
 You're given a few strategies to choose from on how to do so; choose [Rebase and merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits).
- 1. Switch back to `master` on your machine and fetch the merged version:
+ 1. Switch back to `main` on your machine and fetch the merged version:

     ```
-    git checkout master
+    git checkout main
     git pull
     ```

 ### git merge command

-To merge changes from e.g. `your-name-first-branch` into `master` using the command-line:
+To merge changes from e.g. `your-name-first-branch` into `main` using the command-line:

- 1. First switch to `master` and make sure it is up to date:
+ 1. First switch to `main` and make sure it is up to date:

     ```
-    git checkout master
+    git checkout main
     git pull
     ```

- 1. Switch back to your feature branch and "rebase interactively" onto `master`.
-This means, essentially, sync up the feature branch with any changes that may have occurred on `master` since they time you created the branch:
+ 1. Switch back to your feature branch and "rebase interactively" onto `main`.
+This means, essentially, sync up the feature branch with any changes that may have occurred on `main` since they time you created the branch:

     ```
     git checkout your-name-first-branch